-In this longitudinal data file, names for time dependent variables from HC-201 and HC-209 were modified in order to: 1) eliminate duplicate variable names for data reflecting different time periods during the panel, and 2) standardize variable names to facilitate pooling of multiple MEPS panels for analysis.
-Generally, annual variables with a suffix of "17" and "18" are renamed with a suffix of "Y1" and "Y2", respectively.
-Variables with a suffix of "31", "42", and "53" are renamed with a suffix denoting the round the data was collected (i.e., "1", "2" or "3" for variables originating from Rounds 1-3 on the 2017 full-year file and "3", "4", or "5" for variables originating from Rounds 3-5 on the 2018 full-year file).1 It is necessary to use this crosswalk in conjunction with documentation for the 2017 and 2018 full-year consolidated files to obtain a full description of variables on this file.
+Most variables on this file were obtained from the MEPS 2018 and 2019 Full-Year Consolidated Files (HC-209 and HC-216, respectively).
+However, names for time dependent variables from these files were modified in order to: 1) eliminate duplicate variable names for data reflecting different time periods during the panel, and 2) standardize variable names to facilitate pooling of multiple MEPS panels for analysis.
+Generally, annual variables with a suffix of "18" and "19" are renamed with a suffix of "Y1" and "Y2", respectively.
+Variables with a suffix of "31", "42", and "53" are renamed with a suffix denoting the round the data was collected (i.e., "1", "2" or "3" for variables originating from Rounds 1-3 on the 2018 full-year file and "3", "4", or "5" for variables originating from Rounds 3-5 on the 2019 full-year file).
+It is necessary to use this crosswalk in conjunction with documentation for the 2018 and 2019 full-year consolidated files to obtain a full description of variables on this file.
 Table 1 below provides the crosswalk summarizing the scheme used for renaming variables from the annual files.